 The specific duties are requirements designed to help public bodies meet the general duty.
 They require public bodies to:

 The Council has met these specific duties.
-The Council's overall approach to equality and diversity is set out in its Statement of Commitment to Equality and Diversity.
+The Council's overall approach to equality and diversity is set out in its.

-The Council had three corporate equality objectives for 2016-17.
-These objectives were identifed from local statistical data, feedback from partner organsiations, customers and staff.
-Progress toward acheiving these objectives is regularly monitored.
-Background information and progress notes against a set of milestones for each objective are set out in the Corporate Equality Objectives 2016-2017 Summary Report .
-One existing objective will be retained for 2017-18.
+The Council had one corporate equality objective for 2018-19.
+This objective was identifed from local statistical data, feedback from partner organsiations, customers and staff.
+Progress toward acheiving this objective is regularly monitored.
+Background information and progress notes against for this objective are set out in the.

 The Council works closely with many other service providers, both voluntary and public, across the Borough to understand the needs of service users from minority or marginalised groups.
 Sharing knowledge and experiences with partners improves understanding among local service providers of the needs of local people.

 The resources below provide additional sources of information for understanding the needs of people based on individual characteristics such as age, disability and race, and contact details for local support offered.